-Hope you all enjoyed reading this article on mobile app pen testing.
-In my opinion, mobility testing is still an area which hasn’t been explored completely.
+Hope you all enjoyed reading this article on mobile app pen-testing.
+In my opinion, mobility testing is still an area that hasn’t been explored completely.

 However, we can consider this to have brought in a change and give us an opportunity to rethink our capabilities and start thinking out of the box and different from our traditional testing approach.
 Developers are putting their creativity and coming up with different variations of apps, so even we as testers have lots more to do!